Heat as a witness of quantum properties: Optimal heat exchange

 if and only if $F_{\beta}(\rho) \geq F_{\beta}(\eta)$.
 Moreover, $\epsilon$ can be taken to be $\sim \mathcal{O}(e^{-a n})$ for some $a \in \mathbb{R}$. \end{lem}

-From the above result, we know that for any $\epsilon > 0$ there is a sufficiently large $n$, a system $\ms E$ with Hamiltonian $H_{\ms E}$ and state $\gamma_{\ms E}$, and an energy-preserving unitary $V$ acting on the subspace $\ms S \ms{M}_{A}\ms E$ such that
+From the above result, we know that for any $\epsilon > 0$ there is a sufficiently large $n$, a system $\ms E$ with Hamiltonian $H_{\ms E}$ and state $\rho_{\ms E}$, and an energy-preserving unitary $V$ acting on the subspace $\ms S \ms{M}_{\ms S}\ms E$ such that

-As indicated by the notation, we choose the unitary from Eq.~\eqref{eq:unitary_from_lemma} to be the unitary used in the catalytic protocol and the subsystem $\ms E$ to be the environment system whose existance is assured by Lemma~\ref{Lemma:brandao}.
-This assures that $U$ is energy-conserving and that the catalytic constraint is safisfied.
+We choose the unitary from Eq.~\eqref{eq:unitary_from_lemma} to be the one used in our protocol, and the subsystem $\ms E$ to represent the environment, whose existence is guaranteed by Lemma~\ref{Lemma:brandao}.
+This assures that $U$ is energy-preserving and that the catalytic constraint is safisfied.
 Finally, the density matrix $\eta^n$ is chosen to be

 As a result, we arrive at

 A straightforward calculation further shows that